supperchong/algorithm/README.md

 ## Submit

 Click the submit hover to submit your code.
+You can use build to view the final submitted code.

 ![build.png](./images/build.png)